 Winters are long and dark in Yellowknife and we often think about our own health a lot.
-Go to the gym, make sure we socialize, get outside when it is light out, etc. But how often do we think about the health of our k9 friends throughout the winter?
+Here is a guide to how to survive your first winter in Yellowknife.
+It has tips like go to the gym, make sure your socialize, get outside when it is light out, etc. But how often do we think about the health of our k9 friends throughout the winter?

 Obviously if you are a dog owner you think about this a lot more than someone who doesn’t own a dog but is there more you can do to help keep your four legged friend active and healthy throughout the winter?

 Recently CBC published a quick article with 10 tips to keeping your dog active in the winter, we have taken some those and given them some Yellowknife flavour.

 Winters can be cold but don’t let this stop you from getting out with your pouch.
 Pick up some dog booties and a jacket for your dog.
 Chances are you dog will be more likely to want to be outside if they are warm and comfortable.
 Watch their ears as well, some dogs will ignore the cold and you wont notice until its too late.

 Yellowknife in the winter has a intricate series of trail systems that run all over the city and surrounding areas.
 These trails are used by snowmobilers and dogsledders but are accessible to anyone.
 Just watch out for other people and vehicles, and make sure to clean up after your dog while on them.